geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-10/meeting-transcript.md

 Like the ones that test the flop complexity, like 10 action only.

 ##### **Chenyu** [[00:14:59](https://www.youtube.com/watch?v=swYfv-dheuc&t=899)]
-that sounds good yeah so i think the next speed i will coming from the acc change, fuse arange maybe then and we'll see where we are after these two also the float16 acc doesn't quite work on it on the red tiny box but i don't know why i will also take a look later
+that sounds good yeah so i think the next speed i will coming from the acc change, fuse arange maybe then and we'll see where we are after these two also the float16 acc doesn't quite work on it on the red TinyBox but i don't know why i will also take a look later

 ##### **Geohot** [[00:15:28](https://www.youtube.com/watch?v=swYfv-dheuc&t=928)]
 When you say it doesn't work, you mean it doesn't converge or crashes?